 However, a living trust will not reduce estate tax, so you could still lose assets to the government.
 Also, when assets are held within a living trust and are accessible to you, those assets will count as resources that can disqualify you from receiving means-tested Medicaid coverage for nursing home care and also will be available to creditors who make claims against you.
 This means you give up a lot of protection because you have the ability to access the assets in the trust and do what you want with them, including selling them to satisfy judgments against you or to pay for nursing home care you need that isn’t covered by insurance.

 You should work with Parman & Easterday to understand these benefits and limitations so you will know what kind of trust is the right one for your needs.

 Getting Help from An Asset Protection Planning Lawyer

 Parman & Easterday can assist you in making the right choices to protect your wealth by using trusts and other tools.
 We assist you not only with making effective use of trusts, but also with other ways of keeping wealth secure and safe from loss, such as purchasing sufficient and appropriate insurance, or establishing corporations, family limited partnerships or family limited liability companies.

 You have worked hard to acquire money and property and whatever wealth you accumulate should become your legacy and not be lost due to bad luck or misfortune.
 Our experienced legal team will help you make sure your assets are safe from harm as much as possible.
 To find out more about what asset protection planning entails and the steps you should take to protect your particular assets, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to get personalized advice with all of your asset protection needs.
+You can also give us a call today at (405) 843-6100 or contact us online to get personalized advice with all of your asset protection needs.